Long Live the King, Baby!

 A couple hours later, as the story goes, Elvis made his entrance into Good Time Charlie’s.
 I hear tell that was the kind of place people went to if they wanted to drink beer.
 That’s all I knew about it at the time.
 But Elvis strutted into the place as if he owned it and ordered a plate of ribs, a soda pop, and a grilled cheese sandwich.
 An odd combination to be sure.

 After a half hour or so, as rumor goes, Johnny Waterbank sauntered up to the table where the King was eating a meal specifically made for royalty.
 For those of you that don’t know Johnny Waterbank, he was best known to me as Amber Waterbank’s dad.
 To everyone else he was known as Johnny Waterbank, Elvis Impersonator Extraordinaire!
 He was local royalty.
-He really captured the persona of Elvis during the chubby years, the years where he wore his famous jumpsuit.
+He really captured the persona of Elvis during the chubby years, the years when he wore his famous jumpsuit.
 The years when he unfortunately began to forget many of his lyrics during live shows.

 “I don’t have a doubt in the world that you are the real Elvis,” Johnny said with his thick Appalachian drawl.
 “What in the world brings you here, King?”